ImgBotApp/InternetNL/detail/mail/tls/dane-exists/exp_en.md

-We check the existence of a TLSA record (DANE).
+We check whether the name servers of your mail server domain contain a TLSA record for DANE.